About the Programs

 The Excellence in Government Fellows and e-Government Fellows programs are proven, recognized initiatives focused on building strong public-sector leadership and management, driven by innovation and focused on results.
 Over the course of a year, during which Fellows remain in their full-time jobs, the programs concentrate on achieving results and delivering powerful lessons about leadership.

 The programs offer a transformational experience that encourages Fellows to think differently and lead more effectively.
 The programs draw on the Partnership for Public Service's cross-sector approach to tap expertise from top practitioners in both the public and private sectors.

 The Fellows programs are central to the Partnership for Public Service's mission of improving the performance and accountability of government.
 The programs are designed to give Fellows strategic tools as well as opportunities to exercise results-oriented leadership under the guidance of highly skilled and experienced professionals.
 They provide the ultimate on-the-job development for leaders in government.

 - Identify significant, measurable projects that can produce visible and important results within the program year.

 - Build new leadership skills as well as a clear understanding and renewed commitment to the vision, values, and missions of participants' agencies.

 - Contribute to a better performing, results-oriented government.

-GS 14-15, O5-6 leaders seeking to solve national challenges by driving innovation, inspiring employees, and delivering results (exceptional GS-13s are also encouraged to apply).
+GS 14-15 and O 5-6 leaders seeking to solve national challenges by driving innovation, inspiring employees, and delivering results.
+Exceptional GS-13s are also encouraged to apply.

 Class Convening Dates